Skip to content

 SSH remote login

 SSH is enabled by default on Armbian.
-The initial username and password are root/1234.
-Change the default password as soon as possible to improve security.
+The initial username and password are root / 1234.
+Change the default password as soon as possible.

 System upgrade warning